 - 100% would like to attend another workshop

-- 100% would reccommend a similar workshop to a collegue
+- 100% would recommend a similar workshop to a colleague

 Matching kite to wind force and body mass was an important aspect to the work shop as best practice was observed to safe operation at all times.

 Best practice developed.
 Working with OWLP partners Natural England and RSPB a risk assessment was developed for the project and this has become a model for practice involving kites in the UK. (e.g at SNAPS ).
 The principal concern is avoiding line related injury in high winds which is ameliorated by setting limits on wind force: Bft 4 was found to be a reasonable limit.
 Equipment such as correct gloves, rapidly deployable ground anchors, and line recovery pulleys were all tested prior to use by the public.
 Stable lifters were tested in a variety of conditions prior to deployment.

 Wildlife impact.
 A wildlife impact assessment was proposed but not taken beyond the outline stage by OWLP partners at RSPB.
 Research into the impact of kites on birdlife is needed as the focus of studies to date has been on bird scaring techniques which suggests high flying and exteded exposure ameliorate impact on bird life.